skyth3r/Skyth3r.github.io/content/stack/_index.md

 ---
-title: Tools
+title: Stack
-description: Tools I use everyday (or at least most days)
+description: Please refer to tools pages for what tools I use day to day
 ---